 Are you ready for more difficult times?
-Do you know how to prepare your home and your family for things that might look different from the normal?
-Today I’m going to share some of my best tips with you on how you can be prepared and not worried about the future.
+Do you know how to prepare your home and your family for things that might look different from normal?
+Today, I’m going to share some of my best tips with you on how you can be prepared and not worry about the future.

 How to Prepare for Difficult Times

-As I sat down to write this article I was thinking…how do I talk about preparedness and being prepared without being a total “doom and gloomer” or going into what may seem like a super prepper mode?
-I’m not totally sure, but I will give it a try today!
+As I sat down to write this article, I was thinking…how do I talk about preparedness and being prepared without being a total “doom and gloomer” or going into what may seem like a super prepper mode?
+I’m not sure, but I will try it today!

 Whether you believe everything that is going on in the news, the media, and the world right now, it’s a fact that times are changing.
-Some times in our life are going to be difficult and some will be easier.
-After writing this blog for over 11 years, it seems that I’ve written through a few times already that were good times to be prepared.
+Some times in our lives are going to be difficult, and some will be easier.
+After writing this blog for over 14 years, it seems that I’ve already written through a few times that were good times to prepare.
 Those times inspired many of the articles that I will be linking to in this article today.

 What I always think about when I start thinking about preparedness is that it doesn’t hurt anything to be prepared.
 Sure, we may have a little extra if we buy a little extra, but then we just use it up over time if we don’t need it during a difficult time.
 No big deal.